Pool have a ‘chlorine smell’? Don’t swim in it

-(NEXSTAR) – If you thought those post-swim red eyes and that “chlorine” smell were due to pool chemicals, the Centers for Disease Control and Prevention has some nauseating news.
+(NEXSTAR) – If you thought those post-swim red eyes and that “chlorine” smell was due to pool chemicals, the Centers for Disease Control and Prevention has some nauseating news.

 In fact, a CDC study that tested public pools found that 58 percent of samples came back positive for E. coli, bacteria found in the human gut and feces.